 Edmonton Dental Clinic

 At Azarko Dental Group we understand the effect that bad breath can have on oral health and on self-esteem.
-Just visit one of our two Edmonton dental clinics, and together we can come up with the right treatment plan for you.
+Just visit our Edmonton dental clinic, and together we can come up with the right treatment plan for you.

 14938 Stony Plain Rd.